Access free Utah state records today via the local, state, and federal databases covered in this streamlined resource.

 The Vital Records office contains the following:

-• Statistics — birth and death, mortality, abortion, marriage, and divorces
+- Statistics — birth and death, mortality, abortion, marriage, and divorce

-To put the divorce statistics into perspective, the following image based of data from the U.S. Census Bureau shows the percentage of people divorced in Utah counties.
+To put the divorce statistics into perspective, the following image based on data from the U.S. Census Bureau shows the percentage of people divorced in Utah counties.

 Searchers cannot order certificates for birth, death, marriage, and divorces online, but they can make requests at the local Utah Health Departments or through mail to the Vital Records Office: